ChristopherGS/tox_examples/README.md

-For the tutorial, see the original [Python tox tutorial]() blog post.
+For the tutorial, see the [Python tox tutorial](https://christophergs.com/python/2020/04/12/python-tox-why-use-it-and-tutorial/) blog post.